stacs-srg/valipop/docs/usage/configuration/input-reference.md

 ### Single Input Data

 The data is separated into a 'year' and 'value' column.
 Each row specifies the value for the given year.
-For any time, Valipop will use the value of the nearest given year.
-The `YEAR` meta field is ignored by Valipop here as the data represents the values across multiple years.
+For any time, ValiPop will use the value of the nearest given year.
+The `YEAR` meta field is ignored by ValiPop here as the data represents the values across multiple years.

 The following shows an input distribution for the property [`birth/ratio_birth`](#birthratio_birth) (proportion of births born male), which uses single input data.